Intersex rights in Kenya

 Intersex people in Kenya face significant human rights violations, starting from birth.
 There are few protections from mutilation and non-consensual cosmetic medical interventions and no legislative protection from discrimination.
-Intersex persons may have difficulties in obtaining birth certificates and others forms of documentation.
+Intersex persons may have difficulties in obtaining birth certificates and other forms of documentation.

 In February 2025, Kenya officially acknowledged intersex individuals within its birth registration process.
 The Births and Deaths Registration Act was revised to include intersex as a category in official records.

 History

 Traditionally, children who are identified as having an intersex condition at birth were killed.
 This is beginning to change, according to midwives and birth attendants' organizations.
 Surviving intersex children may have difficulties in obtaining birth certificates and other forms of identification.

 In December 2017, African intersex activists published a statement setting out local demands.

 In August 2018, the Kenya National Commission on Human Rights published a report calling for research and legal reform to protect the rights of intersex persons in Kenya.